PCR vs AG tests for COVID-19

 How can I obtain a COVID-19 PCR Test?

-If you would like to use this service provided by Habif, you must contact Habif directly by emailing Habif or by calling them at 314-935-4959.
+If you would like to use this service please email Habif or call 314-935-4959 to arrange a test.
 Walk-in testing is not available.